 We offer hints and tips in our blog, on our Facebook page and in various other forums as well the support groups we attend to help anyone needing assistance.

-Our initial consultations are a special price of £25.
-Book us for a free consultation by phoning us on 0117 290 0274.
+Our initial consultations are a special price of £50.
+Book us by phoning us on 0117 290 0274.
 During our chat we’ll give you an overview of how you should best manage your situation, what we can do to help and what the likely outcome in court will be.
 After speaking you’ll be better placed to make a judgement about what you wish to do going forward.

 Why should I use you – you’re not solicitors or barristers are you?

 It is understandable to believe a `legal professional’ would be best placed to ensure the right outcome.
 It’s natural to think an experienced and qualified professional will be better than any McKenzie Friend.
 It may be worth remembering that in the legal profession, like any other, there is good and bad.
 Our assistance has shown a good McKenzie is as good – sometimes better – than someone who likely be charging you in excess of £200 per hour.

 Are you basically the same as a solicitor or barrister?

 No. Although our background and experience is often comparable to many solicitors and barristers we are not the same.
 As McKenzie Friends there are restrictions to what we can do.
 We cannot speak on your behalf in court – but we can give you advise and answer your questions.
 We cannot `conduct litigation’ – but we can advise you of your options and the likely outcome of any decision you make.
 We cannot act as your agent – but we can help you with letters and paperwork.

 How can I possibly represent myself in court?